Most Popular Diabetes Articles

 - Monitor your fasting insulin level.
-Every bit as important as your fasting blood sugar, your fasting insulin level should be between 2 and 4.
+Every bit as important as your fasting blood sugar, your fasting insulin level, or A1-C, should be between 2 and 4.
 The higher your level, the worse your insulin sensitivity is.

 - Get probiotics.
 Your gut is a living ecosystem of a multitude of bacteria.
 The more good bacteria you have, the stronger your immunity and the better your overall function will be.
 Optimize your gut flora by consuming fermented foods like natto, miso, kefir, raw organic cheese, and cultured vegetables.
 You may also take a high-quality probiotic supplement.